 Students are allowed, but not required, to use a book bag to carry their textbooks and school supplies.

 Book bags should be simple in design with no offensive messages or language on them.
 For safety reasons, book bags may not be placed in the center aisle of the bus.
-Book bags may be inspected at any time by school officials when school officials have reasonable suspicion to believe a search of a students' book bag would reveal evidence that the school rules have been violated.
+Book bags may be inspected at any time by school officials.